tumblr/genesis/testenv/README.md

 accurately reflect the typical production boot ROMs which only support PXE.

-Requirements:
+## Requirements:

 * VirtualBox (version 4.3.10 because of the included .ova file)
 * Vagrant
 * Network access to fileserver (or having the Vagrant basebox previously installed)

-Configuration:
+## Configuration:

 1. copy Vagrantfile.sample to Vagrantfile adjusting as needed
 2. copy bootbox/puppet/manifests/bootbox.pp.sample to bootbox.pp and adjust
 3. copy bootbox/puppet/modules/genesis/templates/{config.yaml,stage2}.erb.sample
 and adjust

-Setup:
+## Setup:

 1. Import the testnode.ova virtual machine image into Virtualbox
 2. Go into the testenv/bootbox folder and run ```vagrant up```
 3. Once the vagrant machine is running, start the imported virtual machine and it will network boot from the vagrant box

-Notes:
+## Notes:

 * All packages needed on the bootbox Vagrant VM to simulate the prod env are installed via puppet apply.
-See the puppet dir inside bootbox/ to see the manifests applied to the VM on startup
+See the puppet dir inside bootbox/ to see the manifests applied to the VM on startup.
+The puppet manifests applied to the VM on startup are in [bootbox](/tumblr/genesis/tree/master/testenv/bootbox)
 * Network booting goes across a virtualbox private network named 'genesis'
 * Password for the bootbox follows normal vagrant scheme and can be ssh'd into via localhost:2222 (or vagrant ssh)
 * vagrant sets up sharing of this directory tree under /genesis on the genesis-bootbox

-bootbox details:
+## Bootbox details:

-Filesystem layout (from Vagranfile):
+### Filesystem layout (from Vagranfile):
 * / sl-base-4.3.10
 * /vagrant <- bootbox-shared an easy way to pass files around
 * /genesis <- ../.. a.k.a. top level of local git repo